billy1380/cv/williamshakour.md

 ## Work Experience

+### 2015-Present - Contractor iOS Developer
+Designing and developing iOS applications which require web service backends as well as a usable disconnected experience.
+I have been using my experience with REST and RESTful services to help with the integration process.
+I have also been working on the Core Data layer of the application which persists some of the user data so it can be recalled even when the application is offline.

 ### 2013-2015 [Reflection.io](http://www.reflection.io) - CTO and co-Founder
 Architected, designed and coded a system to import application rank data daily to allow statistical analysis aimed at determining the potential earnings of each application.
 The system was built on top of Google Cloud platform and uses GWT to build the desktop site.
 Cloud platform technologies used include App engine pull and push queues, Compute engine virtual machines, BigQuery, Cloud SQL, Cloud Storage and Cloud datastore for rapid access to data summaries and managing the pipeline API.